MChristianPereira/boletim_focus/README.md

 <p align="center">
-    <b>The project consists of tracking sales made and reporting them via discord.
-In case of refund, the report will be deleted.</b>
+    <b>The project consists of collecting data from the Focus Bulletin report on market expectations for the Selic Rate, IPCA, Total GDP and Exchange Rate for the following years.
+In addition, projection graphs with the median value are generated.</b>
 </p>

 <h2 id="technologies">💻 Technologies</h2>